 Segregationist practices that swept the South between 1890 and 1910 spurred the growth of black and operated commercial enterprises.
 Washington Street in the district became the heart of the black business community.

-Today, it is home to the main fishing fleets and boat yards, home styles that range from beautiful Victorian architectural style homes which date back to the early 1900's to cottages and modern contemporary style homes, churches, art galleries, and pretty tree lined streets.
-It is an eclectic neighborhood!
+Today, it is home to the main fishing fleets and boat yards, home styles that range from Victorian architectural style homes which date back to the early 1900's to cottages and modern contemporary style homes, churches, art galleries, and pretty tree lined streets.
+It is an eclectic and very desirable sough after neighborhood!

 The Lincolnville Historic District encompasses 45 blocks in St. Augustine and is bounded by Cedar, Riviera, Cerra, Washington, and Desoto Streets.
 It is bordered by 2 rivers, the San Sebastian and the Matanzas Rivers.

 Here is a terrific history from the US. govt.
 Click Here